danaikorre/dsmanufacturing.github.io/content.md

 ### Week 1: Introduction and Foundations

+In the first lecture you will:
 * Understand how the course will work
 * Know what learning resources are available
 * Overview of Data Science
 * Develop an understanding on how data science can be applied to manufacturing

+In the workshop you will be introduced to:
-* Key Data Science activities
+* Key data science activities
-* Introduction to Python programming with Jupyter Notebooks
+* Python programming with Jupyter Notebooks
 * Version control with GIT

-### Week 2: Product Lifecycle / Material flow
+### Week 2: Product Lifecycle / Material flow /  Data carpentry (not sure if I should keep DC as a separate lecture and move everything down)

+In this lecture you will:

 * Understand product lifecycle and material flow
 * Understand why coding skills are important for a career in manufacturing
 * Review applications on industrial cases
+* Introduced to data carpentry

+The workshop will discuss **data cleansing and data carpentry**.

 ### Week 3: Industry 4.0/Asset Management / IoT

 This lecture overviews and introduces asset management and internet of things.

-The workshop will **discuss Jupyter Notebooks + ML** with us and the peers.
+The workshop will **discuss Jupyter Notebooks** with us and the peers.

 ### Week 4: Current Manufacturing Software / PLM / ERP /MES

 This lecture overviews and introduces current manufacturing software / PLM / ERP /MES

-The workshop will **discuss relational ratabases** with us and the peers.
+The workshop will **discuss relational databases** with us and the peers.

 ### Week 5: Data Representation / EBoM / MBoM / Geometry / Time Series